 Joints are classified as either fibrous or cartilaginous, with one type of each considered slightly movable.

-Fibrous joints with a limited range of motion (ROM) are known as a syndesmosis.
+With a limited range of motion (ROM) are known as a syndesmosis.
 In a syndesmosis joint, the bones are separated by a substantial space and united by fibrous connective tissue.

-Cartilaginous joints with a limited ROM are known as a symphysis.
+With a limited ROM are known as a symphysis.
 In a symphysis joint, the bony surfaces are united by fibrocartilage.

 These types of joint are structures that hold the skeletal frame together, providing rigidity, but at the same time allowing a small amount of movement.

-An example of this type of joint is thus the joint between two vertebrae a small amount of movement is permitted, and indeed necessary between the bones, but excessive movement would cause damage to a critical area of the body (the spinal chord).
+is thus the joint between two vertebrae a small amount of movement is permitted, and indeed necessary between the bones, but excessive movement would cause damage to a critical area of the body (the spinal chord).